madmaxoft/SkauTan/README.md

 LRU- and rating-weighted random choice, SkauTan makes sure that no song is over-played over the sessions, while still playing favorite songs more often.

-It also has a special mode for dance lessons, with a dialog for quick playback of a song of a specified genre.
+It also has a special mode for dance lessons, with a single-click access for quick playback of a song of a specified genre.

 NOTE: The software is currently being developed, it doesn't yet have all the features advertised!